About Lilly Fellowship

 The Lilly Teaching Fellows Program began in 1991 and has served as “an opportunity to engage in a year-long exploration of the robust scholarship on effective practices in University teaching.”
 The Lilly Fellows Program has supported Fellows to become future faculty leaders and to inspire a broad range of faculty to pursue excellence in teaching.

-After two years of redesigns of the original Lilly Program, the 2021-2022 version of the program will focus explicitly on leadership development for those educators who see teaching and learning as core to their path toward leadership.
+After two years of redesigns of the original Lilly Program, the current version of the program focuses explicitly on leadership development for educators who see teaching and learning as core to their path toward leadership.

 All tenure-system and fixed-term faculty, academic specialists, and librarians are invited to apply.
 As of the application date, all applicants must be in at least the fifth year of their appointment or have worked for MSU for at least five years as a faculty member, academic specialist, or librarian.